John C. Shirts

 Background

 John Shirts was born in Nampa, Idaho, and is a fifth-generation Idahoan whose great-great-grandfather homesteaded in Washington County in the 1880s.
 He grew up working on his family’s ranch and attended Weiser High School, graduating in 2005.
-Shirts earned a Bachelor of Science degree from the University of Idaho in 2009 and went on to earn a Juris Doctor from the University of Colorado Law School.
+Shirts earned a Bachelor of Science degree from the University of Idaho in 2009 and a Juris Doctor from the University of Colorado Law School.
 He subsequently clerked for the Honorable Jonathan P. Brody, an Idaho District Court judge in Rupert.
-Using the GI Bill, he also completed a master’s degree in International Relations through Harvard University’s Extension School.
+Using the GI Bill, he also completed a master’s degree in International Relations through Harvard University’s Extension School, as noted on his official Idaho Legislature member profile.

 Following law school, Shirts was commissioned as a Judge Advocate General (JAG) officer in the U.S. Air Force.
 He served in Korea as an adviser to the 51st Fighter Wing at Osan Air Base, was later appointed to the Air Force’s Special Victims Unit, and served as a Senior Trial Counsel prosecuting sexual assault cases at Air Force bases internationally.
-His military decorations include the Air Force Commendation Medal and the Korean Defense Service Medal.
+His military decorations include the Air Force Commendation Medal and the Korean Defense Service Medal, as documented in his Ballotpedia candidate survey.
 After leaving active duty, Shirts was appointed as an Assistant United States Attorney under the first Trump administration, serving as a federal prosecutor in Idaho.
 He continues to serve as a prosecutor in the Air Force Reserve.
 He is married to Mercedes Shirts, a high school teacher, and the couple resides on the family ranch in Weiser.

 Political Career

 John Shirts assumed office on December 1, 2024, following his November 2024 general election victory over Democratic candidate Thomas Albritton.
-Shirts received approximately 85 percent of the vote in that race, with Albritton receiving 15 percent.
 Before reaching the general election, Shirts defeated incumbent Representative Jacyn Gallagher in the May 2024 Republican primary.

 In the 2025-2026 legislative session, Shirts serves on three House committees: the Agricultural Affairs Committee, where he holds the position of Vice Chair; the Judiciary, Rules and Administration Committee; and the Revenue and Taxation Committee, as listed on his official Idaho Legislature member profile.

-During the 2025 legislative session, Shirts sponsored legislation to establish the Choose Life Idaho Fund, described in Idaho Medical Association tracking as a bill creating a fund to support organizations providing life-affirming counseling, care, and adoption education as alternatives to abortion.
+During the 2025 legislative session, Shirts sponsored legislation to establish the Choose Life Idaho Fund, formally titled the Investing in Mothers and Families Act, which would create a fund supporting pregnancy resource centers and maternity homes and permit taxpayers to designate a portion of their tax refund as a donation, as tracked by the Idaho Medical Association.
+The bill did not advance that session.
 In early 2026, Shirts filed House Concurrent Resolution 23 on behalf of U.S. Term Limits, a resolution calling on Congress to propose a congressional term limits amendment to the U.S. Constitution.
 Shirts had also signed the U.S. Term Limits pledge as a candidate, as noted on his Ballotpedia profile.

 Policy Positions